Aikido is joy

 If we train with this kind of mindset, we also don’t give ourselves any reason to get impatient or angry with ourselves or others, as it’s just a normal thing to make errors and faults, here and there.
 Of course, once pointed out and instructed with proper ways to do things correctly, we should be able to do better, maybe not at first, but with a bit of training we should be able to change and advance.

-In Aikido, doing the right thing, means to lead our training partners, instead of working against them.
-And if we don't do this the right way, we won't be able to do so.
+In Aikido, doing the right thing, to do Aiki also means to lead our training partners, instead of working against them.
+But if we don't do this the right way, we won't be able to do so.
 In other words, in Aikido, we can only do the right thing if we also do it the right way.
 One requires the other and the other won’t do without the one.

 However, it is not up to us to decide what is right and wrong.
 The meaning of “leading our training partners” is part of a universal truth.
 We cannot bend this truth in our favor.
-Nor can we deny this truth.
+Nor can we deny this truth, because it's there.
 We can't imagine another truth.
 Well yes, obviously we can imagine a different truth, but it wouldn't be the real thing, as the real thing just is as it is.
-There is also no alternative truth here which could be justified by our own subjective perception.
+There is also no alternative truth which could be justified by our own subjective perception.
+Of course we can ignore the truth, but that wouldn't help much either.

 we just have to allow ourselves